PavelDoGreat/Laws-of-Universe/README.md

 ___If He is the source of all, does He have free will or everything deterministic?___ The answer to this question does not make sense for the mind as God is always focusing on mystery - love.
 There never been the actual beginning of existence, - just to break your mind further.
 If He tried to wrap it into limiting concept, there won't be love and He no longer would accept His true self - the light of consciousness. ___In second chapter you can find practices with reality to bring yourself back to love and bliss.___

-_He is the sun, she is the light and its shadow, together they take a form of a moon.
+_He is the sun, She is the light and its shadow, together they take a form of a moon.
 She is behind of every form that arises from and go to infinite void.
-He is a seed and she is a womb.
+He is a seed and She is a womb.
 In their union appears beautiful world with many vortices each containing infinite stories._

 <img src="img/fluid.png" width="880" />